Refused: Reunions, Brännström's firing and Freedom (2012–2017)

-Servants of Death, Cyberpunk 2077 and War Music (2018–present)
+Servants of Death, Cyberpunk 2077 and War Music (2018-present)

 In May 2018, the band released the Servants of Death EP which contained a new song, a b-side and four live songs.
 It was originally released on vinyl in 2016 as part of Record Store Day.

-On 2 July 2019, it was announced that Refused would be partnering with video game developer CD Projekt Red, creating and recording original music for then-upcoming video game Cyberpunk 2077.
-The members of Refused provided music for a fictitious band in the in-game universe, punk rock group SAMURAI; which includes fictitious musician and terrorist Johnny Silverhand, portrayed and voiced by Keanu Reeves; while Lyxzén provided vocals on the music tracks for both Johnny and Kerry Eurodyne.
-The announcement was made alongside the release of Chippin' In on streaming services, the first single to be revealed for the project.

-On 23 August 2019, a new song called Never Fade Away came out.
+On 2 July 2019, it was announced that Refused would be partnering with Polish video game developer CD Projekt Red, creating and recording original music for the video game Cyberpunk 2077.
+Refused provided music for a fictitious band in the in-game universe, punk rock group Samurai, whose frontman is the character Johnny Silverhand, portrayed and voiced by Keanu Reeves.
+Lyxzén provided vocals on the music tracks for both Johnny and Kerry Eurodyne.
+The announcement was made alongside the release of "Chippin' In" on streaming services, the first single to be revealed for the project.
+On 23 August 2019, "Never Fade Away" was released as the second single from the game's soundtrack.

 On 2 August 2019, the band released "Blood Red" from their forthcoming album War Music.
 The album was released on October 18 of that year, followed by a UK tour alongside Thrice and Gouge Away.

-Five-track EP The Malignant Fire was released on 20 November 2020.
-It featured single Born On The Outs, three other new songs, as well as Malfire from War Music.
+A five-track EP The Malignant Fire was released on 20 November 2020.
+It featured single "Born on the Outs", three other new songs, as well as "Malfire" from War Music.

+In March 2024, Refused announced their first show in four years, at the Rosendal Garden Party in Stockholm, which was advertised as their "last festival performance in Sweden.
+Ever".
+However, it was cancelled the day before because frontman Dennis Lyxzén suffered a cardiac arrest.
+On 10 September 2024, the band announced US dates for a 2025 farewell tour alongside a 25th anniversary reissue of The Shape of Punk to Come.

+In May 2025, the band defended their decision to perform at festivals owned by Superstruct Entertainment, following many artists cancelling their festival appearances due to the company being owned by the investment firm KKR.